briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     to United States reserved technicians.

     7. _(7)_ A commercial motor vehicle that is operated for nonbusiness purposes.
-“Operated for nonbusiness purposes” means that the commercial motor vehicle is not used in commerce as “commerce” is defined in 49 C.F.R.
+"Operated for nonbusiness purposes" means that the commercial motor vehicle is not used in commerce as "commerce" is defined in 49 C.F.R.
     383.5, as amended, and is not regulated by the Public Utilities Commission pursuant to Ohio R.C.
 Chapter 4905, 4921, or 4923.